 A Night at the Door: A Q&A with three bouncers from a specific city, neighborhood or sector of nightlife, e.g. Three Hollywood Bouncers, Three Memphis Bouncers, etc.

-Masters of X: Profiles of bartenders seeking perfection in a single cocktail.
+Master the Classics: Profiles of bartenders seeking perfection in a single cocktail.
 These should feature bartenders that have a genuine affinity for a particular classic cocktail and have dedicated significant time and thought to their interpretation of it.

 Hack Your Drink: A short-form look at clever bartending techniques that make the process of drink-making easier.
 These should originate at professional bars, but can be applied by home bartenders.